Gout – Diagnosis, Symptoms, and Treatment

 - Decreased joint mobility

 Patients with high uric acid levels that do not receive treatment may develop tophaceous gout, which is characterized by the deposit of firm crystals in the elbows, tendons, and bursa.
+These “topha” do not result in the same levels of pain as classic gout but can limit rage of motion in the affected joints.

 The definitive diagnosis of gout requires a procedure called arthrocentesis.
 During this procedure, your doctor will thoroughly clean the skin using an antiseptic solution such as Betadine (povidone-iodine) or ChloraPrep (chlorhexidine).
 They may spray a medication called ethyl chloride over the joint to numb the region.